cblearn/cblearn/docs/contributor_guide/index.rst

 Getting Started
 ---------------

-We assume, you downloaded and installed cblearn as described in :ref:`developer_install`.
+We assume you downloaded and installed ``cblearn`` as described in :ref:`developer_install`.

 The project directory contains the code directory ``cblearn/`` and the documentation ``docs/``.
-In addition, there are readme, license, and a multiple configuration files as well as an examples folder.
+In addition, the folder contains a readme, license, multiple configuration files, and an examples folder.

 -------------
 Changing Code
 -------------

 The Python code is structured in :ref:`modules`.
-Each module contains a `tests` folder with unit-tests.
+Each module contains a `tests` folder with unit tests.
 There should be such a test for every method and function.
-Use ``pytest --cov`` to run these tests and to measure the coverage, no tests should fail.
+Use ``pytest --cov`` to run these tests and to measure the coverage; no tests should fail.
 The coverage indicates the tested fraction of code and should be close to *100%*.
 You can exclude some of the more time expensive tests by ``pytest -m "not (sklearn or download)``.

 All Python code follows the `PEP8 Style Guide`_.
 The style of all code can be checked, running ``flake8 .`` and should print no warnings.

-Every class, method, and function should also have a docstring, describing the functionality and parameters.
+Every class, method, and function should have a docstring describing the functionality and parameters.
 Please follow the `Google Docstring Style`_.
 The docstring will be added to the :ref:`api_ref` by adding the function name in ``docs/references/index.rst``.
 Check the syntax of the docstring by running ``make html`` in the ``docs/`` folder.

-Types should not be added to the docstring, but in the code as `type hints`_.
+Types should not be added to the docstring but in the code as `type hints`_.
 Typechecks can be performed using ``mypy cblearn``.

 .. _PEP8 Style Guide: https://www.python.org/dev/peps/pep-0008/